Home

 Flushing the disk cache

-Once file copying is finished, the window may appear indicating that disk cache is being flushed.
+Once file copying is finished, the window may appear indicating that the disk cache is being flushed.
 This may take considerable amount of time if "Write cache" setting in options is configured for large write cache and/or you are recovering to a slow target (e.g. over the 10 Mbps network).
-If you abort the processing by quitting ZAR, the write cache will be discarded rather than written to disk.
+If you abort the processing by quitting ZAR, the write cache will be discarded rather than written to the disk.
 Some files may remain partially copied, and some will be missing.
 Thus, it is not recommended that you terminate copy process by quitting the program.